arghyadeep99/MedicalSystem/MedicalSystem/README.md

 c.
 To download the Ganache-CLI client, visit the following website and download the client software to your local computer: https://truffleframework.com/ganache

 d.
-To install the MetaMask addin for Chrome, download the add-in at the following url: https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en
+To install the MetaMask add-in for Chrome, download the add-in at the following url: https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en

 e.
 The Medical Records system uses the lite-server for development from Truffle pet shop.